bahrus/xtal-sip/README.md

 1) It would defeat the purpose of this web component.
 2) Kind of boring, don't you think?
 You bore me.
-3) It would't start quietely preloading the files ahead of time, unless you utilize ES9's magic preloading constants (Stage 2).
+3) It would't start quietly preloading the files ahead of time, unless you utilize ES9's magic preloading constants (Stage 2).

 The most common use case for absolute paths like this would be referencing web components from a CDN.